InAnYan/papers/PhysicsSolver/Paper.md

 program solves algebraic word problems stated in English.
 An example of the problem that STUDENT can handle:

-"*If the number of customers Tom gets is twice the square of 20% of the number of advertisements he runs, and the number of advertisements is 45, then what is the number of customers Tom gets?*""
+> If the number of customers Tom gets is twice the square of 20% of the
+> number of advertisements he runs, and the number of advertisements is
+> 45, then what is the number of customers Tom gets?

 The STUDENT approach is straightforward: the problem is represented as a set of simultaneous equations; the solution of the problem is the